laravel/docs/cashier-paddle.md

 To pause a subscription, call the `pause` method on the user's subscription:

-    $user->subscription('default')->pause();
+    $user->subscription()->pause();

-When a subscription is paused, Cashier will automatically set the `paused_from` column in your database.
+When a subscription is paused, Cashier will automatically set the `paused_at` column in your database.
 This column is used to know when the `paused` method should begin returning `true`.
 For example, if a customer pauses a subscription on March 1st, but the subscription was not scheduled to recur until March 5th, the `paused` method will continue to return `false` until March 5th.
 This is done because a user is typically allowed to continue using an application until the end of their billing cycle.

+By default, pausing happens at the next billing interval so the customer can use the remainder of the period they paid for.
+If you want to pause immediately, you may use `pauseNow`:

+    $user->subscription()->pauseNow();

+You can also pause the subscription until a specific moment in time, let's say, for a month:

+    $user->subscription()->pauseUntil(now()->addMonth());

+Or if you would like to use a combination of the two above:

+    $user->subscription()->pauseNowUntil(now()->addMonth());

 You may determine if a user has paused their subscription but are still on their "grace period" using the `onPausedGracePeriod` method:

-    if ($user->subscription('default')->onPausedGracePeriod()) {
+    if ($user->subscription()->onPausedGracePeriod()) {
         // ...
     }

-To resume a paused a subscription, you may call the `unpause` method on the user's subscription:
+To resume a paused a subscription, you may call the `resume` method on the user's subscription:

-    $user->subscription('default')->unpause();
+    $user->subscription()->resume();

 > **Warning**
 > A subscription cannot be modified while it is paused.
-If you want to swap to a different plan or update quantities you must resume the subscription first.
+If you want to swap to a different plan or update quantities you must resume the subscription first. // TODO: still applicable?

-<a name="cancelling-subscriptions"></a>
+<a name="canceling-subscriptions"></a>
-### Cancelling Subscriptions
+### Canceling Subscriptions

 To cancel a subscription, call the `cancel` method on the user's subscription:

-    $user->subscription('default')->cancel();
+    $user->subscription()->cancel();

-When a subscription is cancelled, Cashier will automatically set the `ends_at` column in your database.
+When a subscription is canceled, Cashier will automatically set the `ends_at` column in your database.
 This column is used to know when the `subscribed` method should begin returning `false`.
 For example, if a customer cancels a subscription on March 1st, but the subscription was not scheduled to end until March 5th, the `subscribed` method will continue to return `true` until March 5th.
 This is done because a user is typically allowed to continue using an application until the end of their billing cycle.

-You may determine if a user has cancelled their subscription but are still on their "grace period" using the `onGracePeriod` method:
+You may determine if a user has canceled their subscription but are still on their "grace period" using the `onGracePeriod` method:

-    if ($user->subscription('default')->onGracePeriod()) {
+    if ($user->subscription()->onGracePeriod()) {
         // ...
     }

 If you wish to cancel a subscription immediately, you may call the `cancelNow` method on the user's subscription:

-    $user->subscription('default')->cancelNow();
+    $user->subscription()->cancelNow();

+To stop a cancelation from happening, call `stopCancel`:

+    $user->subscription()->stopCancel();

 > **Warning**
 > Paddle's subscriptions cannot be resumed after cancellation.
 If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.